XEDGit/memdetect/README.md

    - There's no wrapper for calloc and realloc functions

-   - This program is designed for a developement enviroment, it is **not** intended to be run with root privileges and an unprivileged user should be prevented from being able to do so
+   - This program is designed for a developement enviroment, it is **not** intended to be run with root privileges and an unprivileged user should be prevented from being able to do so on a production system